accordproject/markdown-transform/DEVELOPERS.md

 ### Changes
 - Change one
-  - Subchange one
+  - Sub change one
-  - Subchange two
+  - Sub change two
 - Change two
-- Theoretically this should be listing all the commit messages included in this PR
+- Theoretically, this should be listing all the commit messages included in this PR

 ### Flags
 - Possible issues or holds for reviewers to note